 - The cookie dough is naturally flavored with real raspberries in every bite.

-- These cookies can be made with regular dairy ingredients or they can be made completely dairy free - the recipe has been tested both ways!
+- These raspberry cheesecake cookies can be made with regular dairy ingredients or they can be made completely dairy free - the recipe has been tested both ways!

 - The cream cheese filling stuffed inside the cookies keeps them ultra soft!

-- Crushed up bits of graham cracker are folded directly into the cookie dough and sprinkled on top for a delicious, crunchy sweetness.
+- Crushed up bits of graham crackers are folded directly into the cookie dough and sprinkled on top for a delicious, crunchy sweetness.

 - You can easily add white chocolate chips to these cookies to make them more similar to the subway raspberry cheesecake cookies!